Ingeborg Levin: Biography

 She has been the group leader of the Carbon Cycle group in the Institute for Environmental Physics for more than 20 years, and a lecturer at the Faculty of Physics and Astronomy of Heidelberg University.
+Since the 1990s, Levin's group has also measured the concentrations of methane and nitrogen oxides, with the aim of also using them to measure human impact.